chaitanyayeleti/ProjectHomeLab/VauletWarden/README.md

 ## access the website
  - using your subdomain.yourdomain.in/admin for admin access
- - subdomain.yourdomain.in for normal access
+ - sub-domain.yourdomain.in for normal access

 ## Features
  - Orginazation/team levle Vault